elicialzy/finantier-telco-default/README.md

     "prediction": "[1]"
 }
 ```
-1: Customer is likely to default <br>
+1: Customer is likely to default on telco payment<br>
-0: Customer is unlikely to default
+0: Customer is unlikely to default on telco payment